wp-plugins/wp-gpx-maps/readme.txt

 = Which shortcode attributes are available? =

-The attributes are:
+You can use the following shortcodes:

-1. gpx: Relative path to GPX file
+1. gpx: Relative path to the GPX file
 1. width: Width in pixels
 1. mheight: Map height
 1. gheight: Graph height